luiz-cazarin/server-nlw-2022-node/README.md

 - Ads list by game
 - Search discord by ads id

-## Http codes
+### Http codes

-sucess
+- sucess
-2...
+2
-redirect
+- redirect
-3...
+3
-error
+- error
-4...
+4
-exception
+- exception
-5...
+5

+## Notes
+whenever we work with hours or minutes data, we can store it in minutes, then change the values in the backend, example 1h = 60 minutes -> we save to the database in minutes

-### request page example
+### Pagination request
 localhost:3333/ads?page=2

-### prisma notes
-We be using Prisma with SQLite npx prisma migrate dev
-> new migration

 ### cors
-we can use the lib cors to define what front-end adress can use the backend
+we can use the library Cors to define what front-end address can use the backend